artilleryio/artillery/README.md

 # Use cases

 - Benchmark the performance of your API or microservice as you're building it
-- Ensure new code does not introduce performance regressions or memory leaks before releasing into staging
+- Ensure new code does not introduce performance regressions
-- Show that the code you're about to ship satisfies performance requirements
+- Test your code for memory leaks
-- Run a performance benchmark for a framework or library you're considering using to get a feel for its performance characteristics
+- Benchmark dependencies (libraries, frameworks, external services) to get a feel for their performance characteristics before you integrate
+- Run load-tests before you launch to ensure your application can meet projected demand

 # Design